-In September 2015, over 2.5 million images of Irish births, deaths and marriage records from the General Register Office (GRO), were released online for the first time.
+Over 2.5 million images of Irish births, deaths, and marriage records from the General Register Office (GRO) were released online for the first time in September 2016.

-From the records you can sources the early birth registers, which contain the date and place of birth, name and sex of the child, name, surname and dwelling place of father, name, surname and maiden surname of mother, rank or profession of father, signature, qualification and residence of the informant, when registered and the signature of the registrar.
+From the records, you can source the early birth registers, which contain the date and place of birth, name, and sex of the child, name, surname, and dwelling place of the father, name, surname, and maiden surname of mother, rank, or profession of father, signature, qualification, and residence of the informant, when registered and the signature of the registrar.

-Delving into the early marriage registers you can find the date when the couple married, the name and surname of the spouses, their age, condition (meaning marital status) rank or profession and residence at time of marriage, their fathers’ names, surnames and ranks or professions, where the marriage took place and by whom the marriage was witnessed and solemnized.
+Delving into the early marriage registers, you can find the date when the couple married, the name and surname of the spouses, their age, condition (meaning marital status) rank or profession and residence at the time of marriage, their fathers’ names, surnames, and ranks or professions, where the marriage took place and by whom the marriage was witnessed and solemnized.

-The early death registers contain the date and place of death, the name and surname of deceased, sex, condition (meaning marital status), their age at their last birthday, rank, profession or occupation of the deceased, certified cause of death and duration of illness, signature, qualification and residence of informant, when registered and the signature of the registrar.
+The early death registers contain the date and place of death, the name and surname of the deceased, sex, condition (meaning marital status), their age at their last birthday, rank, profession or occupation of the deceased, certified cause of death, and duration of illness, signature, qualification, and residence of informant, when registered and the signature of the registrar.

-The website also contains over the million church records from Dublin, Cork and Kerry.
+The website also contains over a million church records from Dublin, Cork, and Kerry.
 Most of those records pre-date civil registration.

 In addition, the website contains a web portal that allows people to do one search which will scan a range of records.
 The range of records includes the 1901 and 1911 Census Records, Tithe Applotment Records, Military Archives and Ellis Island records, and Castle Garden Records, in New York.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.